-Vermont Agency of Commerce and Community Development (ACCD) - Vermont Division for Historic Preservation (VDHP)
+State of Vermont - Agency of Commerce and Community Development (ACCD) - Division for Historic Preservation

 Since its inception, the program has provided almost $5 million towards the preservation of over 550 historic community buildings.
 Grants have been used to revitalize buildings such as town halls, museums, theaters, libraries, recreation centers, and other municipal buildings.

--Priority will be given to projects that demonstrate compliance with the Secretary of the Interior’s Standards for Rehabilitation.
+-Awarded projects must demonstrate compliance with the Secretary of the Interior’s Standards for Rehabilitation.

 -Priority will be given to projects that best preserve historic building features.